J-Siu/johnsiu.com/content/blog/tiny-vps-as-a-personal-server.md

 tags: ["lighttpd", "linux", "mysql", "tweaking", "vps"]
 title: "Tiny VPS as a personal server"
 ---

+[VPS (Virtual Private Server)](http://en.wikipedia.org/wiki/Virtual_private_server) is getting more and more affordable today, even for personal use.
 <!--more-->

-[VPS (Virtual Private Server)](http://en.wikipedia.org/wiki/Virtual_private_server "VPS (Virtual Private Server)") is getting more and more affordable today, even for personal use.
 It is cheaper than getting a new machine (or old one), running it year round at home, hoping the power never go off and the hard driver never die.
 So I decided to get one for myself and this is my little journey of setting it up.

 ## Picking a provider …